twowaits/SDE-Interview-Questions/LinkedIn/README.md

 * Given a string, find the number of distinct palindromic substrings (should optimise time complexity)

+* Find the common palindromic sequence ( A sequence which does not need to be contiguous and is a pallindrome), which is common in itself.
+You need to return the length of longest palindromic subsequence in string.

+* Find the contiguous subarray within an array (containing at least one number) which has the largest product.

+* Check if a given array can represent Preorder Traversal of Binary Search Tree.

+* Given a square chessboard of N x N size, the position of Knight and position of a target is given.
+We need to find out the minimum steps a Knight will take to reach the target position.

+*Given a word , you need to check if any permutation of the word would be a palindrome.

 ____
 <b name="tech">Technical Interview Questions</b>
 <br/>